marypiper/bcbio_single_cell_workflow/lessons/02_QC_report.md

 ### Different approaches to running `bcbioSingleCell`

 There are various approaches to running `bcbioSingleCell` to generate the QC report.
 The first part is getting all of the output from the **`bcbio` final directory loaded in to create the `bcb` object**.
 The next step is running through code which will **compute metrics and generate figures for quality assessment**.
 This second step is best done locally so you can run the code interactively and assess things as you run through the report code chunks.
 For approaches #1 and #2 listed below, you are doing everything locally.
-For #3 and #4 you are creating the `bcb` object on the cluster, and then moving it local to perform the report generation.
+For #3 and #4 you are creating the `bcb` object on the cluster, and then moving it local to create the report.

 1. **Using a [Docker image](https://hub.docker.com/r/lpantano/bcbiosinglecell/)**.
 If you choose this method, you can run the entire report from start to finish.
     - First, install Docker